FilipJenko/headmodelling/Readme.md

 Post processing
 ---------------

-see if the point cloud has sharp edges of the stickers - good detections if there are double edges of the circle stickers, you can use lasso to select points to delete the unwanted points I recommend duplicating the folder before deleting the points you can try to create a mesh, even if the result looks to have unnecessary data - sometimes it still turns out fingers delete points from the neck down, so the processing is faster
+  * see if the point cloud has sharp edges of the stickers - good detections
+  * if there are double edges of the circle stickers, you can use lasso to select points to delete the unwanted points
+  * I recommend duplicating the folder before deleting the points
+  * you can try to create a mesh, even if the result looks to have unnecessary data - sometimes it still turns out well
+  * delete points from the neck down, so the processing is faster

 ### Creating a mesh ###